KittyGiraudel/site/_posts/2013-02-25-browserhacks.md

 There are two main reasons that lead us to create Browserhacks.

-The first one is that we couldn't find a place where all (at least many) hacks were gathered (or it was way too old; Netscape 4 says hi!).
-The best spot at the moment is [this great blog post by Paul Irish](https://paulirish.com/2009/browser-specific-css-hacks/), but it's a) a blog post; b) there are a lot of interesting stuff in the hundred of comments nobody will ever read anymore.
+The first one is that we couldn’t find a place where all (at least many) hacks were gathered (or it was way too old; Netscape 4 says hi!).
+The best spot at the moment is [this great blog post by Paul Irish](https://paulirish.com/2009/browser-specific-css-hacks/), but it’s a) a blog post; b) there are a lot of interesting stuff in the hundred of comments nobody will ever read anymore.

 Anyway, we thought it could be a good idea to get our hands a little dirty and merge [all](https://paulirish.com/2009/browser-specific-css-hacks/) [the](https://gist.github.com/983116) [cool sources](https://www.impressivewebs.com/ie10-css-hacks/) we could find on the topic into a lovely tool.